 In the early centuries of the first millennium A.D., the Celts practiced an elaborate religion through their priestly caste, the Druids.

-Samhain Sow-in marked the first day of winter, when the cattle and the sheep were brought from the pastures back to the stables, when the harvest was stored and the fattest animals slaughtered to feed the people through the winter months.
+Samhain marked the first day of winter, when the cattle and the sheep were brought from the pastures back to the stables, when the harvest was stored and the fattest animals slaughtered to feed the people through the winter months.

-It was believed that at Samhain Sow-in the gods drew nearer to the Earth, so many sacrifices and gifts were offered in thanksgiving for the harvest.
+It was believed that at Samhain the gods drew nearer to the Earth, so many sacrifices and gifts were offered in thanksgiving for the harvest.
 Fires were lit and people threw in objects symbolizing their wishes and prayers.

-Samhain Sow-in was changed to Hallowmas -- a feast to honor the dead -- with the rise of Christianity.
+Samhain was changed to Hallowmas -- a feast to honor the dead -- with the rise of Christianity.

 The custom of trick-or-treating may have originated from an old Irish custom of going door-to-door to collect bread, cheese, nuts and apples in preparation for the feasting at Samhain.

-Samhain Sow-in is a time of fairies, ghosts, demons, and witches.
+Samhain is a time of fairies, ghosts, demons, and witches.
 In Celtic mythology winter was the season of ghosts, and Samhain is the night when they are released from the underworld.
 Many people lit bonfires to keep the evil spirits at bay.

 Light a bonfire, they keep the evil spirits away!